 - 1. As opposed to a one-dimensional stochastic volatility process as in Wu & Zhang, or a (possibly) vector valued one which inhibits only one source of randomness as in Zhu (2007), we will study multi-dimensional CIR vector volatility processes with each component being driven by its own Brownian motion.
 This leads to a more realistic local correlation structure and renders the model more flexible for calibration. - 2.
 We suggest a multi-dimensional partial-Gaussian and partial-Heston type model, where each forward Libor is driven by a linear combination of CIR processes. - 3.
-While in both papers the issue of robust calibration has not been addressed, we give full consideration to this problem using novel ideas mentioned above.
+While in both papers the issue of calibration has not been addressed, we give consideration to this problem using novel ideas mentioned above. - 4.
+The new approach proposed in this paper may cure the limitations of known single volatility approaches, and, we show that a multiple stochastic volatility model must not be 'too complicated' as suggested in the literature (Piterbarg (2005)).